 Modern addiction treatment involves education about the science of the addiction process.
 It’s no longer believed that staying clean and sober is based on willpower and abstinence alone.
 The more someone knows about where cravings come from and alternatives to satisfying those cravings, the easier addiction recovery can be.

 Practicing behaviors that encourage the natural release of endorphins and dopamine helps prevent the person from reaching for a substance.
-This interrupts the body naturally producing endorphins and dopamine.
+This interrupts the body’s natural production of endorphins and dopamine.

 Studies have shown that exercise is helpful as an alternative to drug-seeking opiates.
-Exercise such as walking, running, dancing, sports, and even sex, produce endorphins and help to reduce pain, stress, and anxiety.
+Exercise, such as walking, running, dancing, sports, and even sex, produces endorphins and helps to reduce pain, stress, and anxiety.
 Endorphins play a role in preventing symptoms of depression.

 Meditation & Yoga

 These practices help reduce stress and anxiety.
 They are thought to release endorphins.
 Completing a meditation or a period of yoga practice also provides an accomplishment worthy of a healthy release of dopamine.

 The practice of meditation and yoga is also helpful in reducing triggers.
 These activities reduce the need to seek an overwhelming rush of either endorphins or dopamine found in drug use.

 Participating in activities that provide joy activates the release of helpful brain chemicals.
 Watching a comedy show or a funny movie can bring that level of joy.
 Allowing oneself to have fun is excellent medicine.